 You Might Also Like: Daily Habits to Incorporate For Stress Relief

 Up until I was about 24, I had pretty terrible skin care habits.
 I almost never washed my makeup off at night and when I did, it was pretty much limited to a makeup remover wipe.
 I also didn’t moisturize or wear SPF.
 Looking back, it’s honestly surprising my skin didn’t look worse than it actually did!
-I’ve noticed a huge difference in my skin in the few years since I started really focusing on taking care of it.
+I’ve noticed a huge difference in my skin since I’ve started really focusing on taking care of it.
 Yes, my skincare routine takes a few extra minutes and costs a bit more, but it’s definitely worth it.
 Once you make it a regular habit, it’s so easy to stick with it.
-Now, literally no matter how tired I am at night, my makeup is getting washed off before I go to bed.
+Now, literally, no matter how tired I am at night, my makeup is getting washed off before I go to bed.

 Which of these habits are you still struggling with?
 And which have you managed to kick?